UNITED WAY FUNDING OPPORTUNITIES

 • Food Security (access to affordable fresh and healthy foods)

-Since Unite Charlotte’s launch in 2016, dozens of grassroots organizations working to build pathways to economic opportunity and address our region's most urgent challenges have received grant funding, capacity-building training and leadership development opportunities in an effort to support their mission and work, increase their impact and grow a more diverse and inclusive pipeline of nonprofit leaders in Charlotte.
+Since Unite Charlotte’s launch in 2016, dozens of grassroots organizations working to build pathways to economic opportunity and address our region's most urgent challenges have received grant funding, capacity-building training, and leadership development opportunities in an effort to support their mission and work, increase their impact and grow a more diverse and inclusive pipeline of nonprofit leaders in Charlotte.

-Please refer to the United Neighborhoods Information Packet in the Resource Folder below for more details.
+Refer to the United Neighborhoods Information Packet in the Resource Folder below for more details.

 UNITED WAY OF Greater Charlotte